 Show All Answers

-(Updated August 22) There is a mandatory evacuation for liveaboard vessels, mobile homes, RVs, travel trailers, and campers by noon on Sunday.
-There are no current evacuations ordered for Monroe County residents or visitors.
+There are no current mandatory evacuations ordered in Monroe County at this time for residents or visitors.
 Visitors can find more information at www.fla-keys.com.

 Bridges do not close prior to a storm.